 finding the positive in negative situations

-and changing negative statements into solution focussed questions
+and changing negative statements into solutions focussed questions